jpillora/ssh-tron/README.md

 ### Known Client Issues

 * Appears best with a dark terminal background
-* The refresh rate is quite high, so you'll need a low latency connection to the server to play effectively (approximately less than 25ms).
+* The refresh rate is quite high, so you'll need a low latency connection to the server to play effectively (optimally less the game speed - which has a default of 25ms/tick).
 * Only works on operating systems with [braille unicode characters (e.g. "⠶" and "⠛")](http://en.wikipedia.org/wiki/Braille_Patterns#Chart) installed.
 Operating systems lacking this character set will cause the walls to render as the missing glyph (square or diamond).

 ### Todo